 Monday, January 3, 2011 11:17:22 PM

-Hover zoomEnlarges thumbnails and linked images (or even linked thumbnails) into a popup with just a mouse hover.
+Hover zoomEnlarges thumbnails and linked images (or even linked thumbnails) into a pop-up with just hovering the mouse over them.

-As well as the Viewer, it's also fairly customizable with some extra features, such as full-zoom which allows you to view the image with original size in the same tab, rotation or it can load image albums as well.
+As well as the Viewer, it's also fairly customizable with some extra features, such as full-zoom which allows you to view the image with original size in the same tab allowing for further zooming.
+It can load image albums as well.

 ToolsThis section contains global features or features that have less options.